nhejazi/nhejazi/README.md

 I'm an academic (bio)statistician working at the interface of causal inference, machine learning, and nonparametric statistics.
 I greatly enjoy developing open source software to improve the accessibility and adoption of modern methods for statistical inference and causal machine learning.
+I'm particularly driven by applications of statistics to the biomedical and public health sciences.

 Are you looking for open source software for _targeted_ causal machine learning?
 Check out the [`tlverse` project](https://github.com/tlverse) and look through